Considering a prepaid card? Here’s everything you should know about prepaid cards, including fees, new protections and mobile wallet integration.

 4. Can I use a prepaid card as a student ID?

-“I would put a specific amount of money on it and use it for things all around campus,” explains Caitlin Caruso, a fourth year-student at Florida State University.
+“I would put a specific amount of money on it and use it for things all around campus,” Caitlin Caruso, a graduate of Florida State University and elementary school teacher at Boulevard Heights Elementary in Hollywood, Florida, said.

 5. How is the gig economy using prepaid cards?